AdaCore/gnatstudio/docs/users_guide/environment.rst

 *GPS crashes on some GNU/Linux distributions at start up*

-  Look at the :file:`~/.gps/log.xxx` file and if there's a message that looks like:
+  Look at the :file:`~/.gps/log.xxx` file and if there is a message that looks like:

     [GPS.MAIN_WINDOW] 1/16 loading gps-animation.png